-The Fund sells Units on a continuous basis, with closings of the Offering occurring on the last Business Day of each month in which subscriptions are received, and at such other times as the Manager may determine.
+The Fund sells Units on a continuous basis, with closings of the Offering occurring on each Business Day in which subscriptions are received, and at such other times as the Manager may determine.
 It is not possible to determine accurately what funds will be available as a result of the Offering because the subscription price will vary depending on what the Net Asset Value Per Unit of each Class of the Fund is at the time each Unit is purchased.
 There is no minimum or maximum number of Units that will be sold as part of the Offering.
-The Management Fee and the Performance Fee are payable out of the net assets of the Fund.
+The Management Fees are payable out of the net assets of the Fund.

 All expenses incurred in organizing the Fund, including setup fees related to the Fund's service providers, and all expenses incurred in connection with the Offering were and are borne by the Manager out of its own funds, and repaid to the Manager by the Fund over a two-year period.
-Offering costs, including legal, accounting and audit fees are anticipated in the range of approximately \$20,000.00 per year.
+Offering costs, including legal, accounting and audit fees are anticipated in the range of approximately \$35,000.00 per year.
 The Manager also pays, out of its own funds, for all expenses associated with the identification and management of the Fund's investments.
 Ongoing expenses of the Fund, such as legal, custodian, audit, transfer, accounting, valuation and record-keeping fees, and any other administration or direct expenses such as trading commissions, are borne by the Fund.